Is kudzu taking over your front porch? Has you accepted a lagniappe lately? Do you enjoy sipping potlikker, or do you prefer mopping it up with pone?

-Kudzu – A fast-growing vine native to Southeast Asia that was introduced to the United States at the Philadelphia Continental Exposition in 1876.
-Used for forage and erosion control, kudzu has become widespread throughout the southeastern United States and can often be found covering trees and abandoned homes.
+Kudzu – Kudzu is a fast-growing vine native to Southeast Asia that was introduced to the southeastern United States in 1883 at the New Orleans Exposition.
+The vine was widely marketed in the Southeast as an ornamental plant to be used to shade porches.
+In the first half of the 20th century, kudzu was distributed as a high-protein content cattle fodder and as a cover plant to prevent soil erosion.
+Kudzu has become widespread throughout the southeastern United States and can often be found covering trees and abandoned homes.

 Lagniappe – Used predominately in Southern Louisiana, a lagniappe is a small gift or bonus given as a compliment or for good measure.